nolight132/mcmacfix/README.md

-# Cursor not moving for a while when entering inventory/pause menu
+# Cursor not moving for a when entering inventory/pause menu
 *This page contains [GameParrot's](https://github.com/GameParrot/minecraft-mac-window-fix) fix recompiled for M1 Macs.*
 *If you are looking for Intel fix, visit his page!*